DRAFT ONLY

 The passage

 v27-28.
 Tax in the first century was insidious.
 Not only was it too high, it was fraudulently collected.
-The tax collectors would often pocket up to 50% themselves.
-Levi, often identified by his common (possibly later Christian) name Matthew, the son of Alphaeus (probably not the brother of James, cf. Mk.2:14), was in his tax booth.
+The tax collectors would often pocket up to 50% for themselves.
+Levi, often identified by his common name Matthew, was in his tax booth collecting taxes.
 Obviously he had already been touched by Jesus' ministry, and when asked to be a disciple, he jumps at the chance.

 v29.
-Levi then holds a farewell dinner for his old tax-collecting mates and his new friends.
+Levi then holds a dinner for his tax-collecting friends so that they can meet his new friends.

 v30.
-Somehow the Pharisees get in on the act, although as the "separated ones" they would certainly not have entered Levi's home.
-Levi and his colleagues are both collaborators and thieves.
-They are unclean.
+Somehow the Pharisees get in on the act, although as the separated ones they would certainly not have entered the home of a collaborator and thief.
 In their question to the disciples, the Pharisees probe the issue of religious cleanliness.
-Jesus cannot be the messiah if he is ritually unclean.
-"Over against the Pharisaic idea of salvation by segregation, Jesus sets up the new principle of salvation by association" (Manson).
+Jesus cannot be the messiah if he allows himself to become ritually unclean.

 v39.
-In a final note, only found in Luke's gospel, Jesus underlines the rejection of the Pharisees.
-They like the old wine, and it will damn them.
+In a final note, only found in Luke's gospel, Jesus observes that the dawning kingdom of God is like a well-aged wine, once tasted nothing else compares.

 The relevant skin

-I was in a discussion with a young clergyman and we got onto the thorny issue of Anglican form.
-As one of the "young bloods", he wanted to throw out all the trappings of Anglican ritual and order.
-He felt that unless we adapted to the new Australian ethos (whatever that is!) we would undermine the work of the gospel in gathering and nurturing a people of God.
+I was in a discussion with a young clergyman and we got into the thorny issue of Anglican ritual and order.
+As one of the young bloods, he wanted to throw out all the trappings of Anglicanism.
+He felt that unless we adapted to the new ethos of the age (whatever that is!) we would undermine the work of the gospel in gathering and nurturing a people of God.
 As a church we would die.
-I, on the other hand, in favour of "The Country and Western Church of Australia", but still willing to do it by the book, argued for retaining Anglican ritual and order.
-He argued that I was hanging onto "old wine sins" of religious form.
-"New wine" was here and that required "new wine skins".
+I, on the other hand, even though more inclined to a Country and Western form of worship, argued that I was still willing to do it by the book.
+He argued that I was hanging onto "old wine sins", old religious form.
+"New wine" was here which required "new wine skins".

-Jesus is not concerned with religious form.
-He inaugurates the new age of the Kingdom.
-Clearly, the frame of temple worship can no longer contain a worship that is of "spirit and truth".
-The kingdom of God is no longer "a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit", Rom.14:17.
-A myriad of frames, of religious forms, of ways of doing church, may serve to express the new age, but none can contain it, for Christ's "kingdom is not of this world".
+Jesus inaugurates the long-promised kingdom of God, not the new age of pop-culture worship.
+Obviously, temple worship can no longer contain a worship that is of "spirit and truth".
+Yet, the kingdom of God is not "a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit", Rom.14:17.
+A myriad of frames, of religious forms, of ways of doing church, can serve to celebrate the kingdom.
+Form is irrelevant; substance is what matters.

 Discussion